Mastercorp/StarCategorizer/README.md

 ## StarCategorizer

 StarCategorizer autocategorizes your games in your Steam library.
-The games' Steam store genre is used as category.
+The games' Steam store genre is used as category ( + Partial Controller Support and Local Co-OP categorie).
 Your old categories are deleted, only your Favorites are saved.
 A backup is made from your old config file (called sharedconfig.vdf.bak)
+You don't need to set your profile status to public for this programm to work ;)

 ## What you need